pweil-/origin/docs/router_sharding.md

 - Routers are known to OpenShift; the system ensures the proper configuration is running
 - Custom administration syntax
 - Deal with routers as infra
-- The system knows about routers for route allocation and visualization with no extra effort
+- The system knows about routers for route route binding and visualization with no extra effort

 Cons:

 - More divergent from Kubernetes codebase initially, though we may be able to generalize parts of this approach to sharding to other resources and controllers which allow sharding

-## Route Allocation
+## Route Scheduling

-Route allocation is the process of assigning a `Route` record to a specific `Router` and setting up DNS for routes.
-We will treat the problem of route allocation similarly to the problem of scheduling a Pod.
-There will be a new state reconciler to allocate Routes after they are created and a new field to express allocation status in the `Route` resource.
+Route scheduling is the process of assigning a `Route` record to a specific `Router` and setting up DNS for routes.
+We will treat the problem of route scheduling similarly to the problem of pod scheduling.
+There will be a new state reconciler to schedule Routes after they are created and a new field to express route binding status in the `Route` resource.

 ### Proposed Implementation